-Root canal, or endodontic, therapy treats inflammation or infection within the pulp of a tooth.
+Root canal, or endodontic therapy is a procedure done by a dentist to treat inflammation or infection within the pulp of a tooth.
 If you are awaiting your first root canal treatment, you may feel anxious or uncertain.
 It can be difficult to separate myth from fact when trying to learn what to expect.
 Here is some useful information about root canal therapy and some common misperceptions you may encounter.

 Despite common belief, root canal therapy does not cause pain.
 Instead, it relieves the pain you are already experiencing by treating the underlying cause of the infection or inflammation.
+For the best pain relief, people can check the best pain clinic in knoxville tn.
 Some common reasons for tooth pulp inflammation or infection include:

 - Deep tooth decay